-Upgrade Your Rinky Dink Laptop With This $31 SSD
+Upgrade Your Rinky Dink Laptop With This 480GB SSD For Just $45

 Best Tech DealsThe best tech deals from around the web, updated daily.

-Start the new year right by finally ditching your old spinning drive for this fast $31 solid state drive from Kingston.
-This particular 2.5-inch model is currently marked down to an all-time low, if you clip the coupon on the page.
+It’s time to ditch your old spinning drive for this fast $45 solid state drive from Kingston.
+This particular 2.5-inch model is currently marked down to an all-time low, no coupons or codes necessary.

-Full disclosure, 240GB of storage probably isn’t enough to house a full-fledged operating system and all of your personal files.
-But if your computer has multiple drive slots or you just want to soup-up your web browsing machine, this is an awesome investment.

 Advertisement